webclinic017/edgedb/docs/reference/edgeql/select.rst

 Filtering
 ---------

-.. index:: select, filter, where
+.. index:: where
+.. api-index:: filter

 To filter the set of selected objects, use a ``filter <expr>`` clause.
 The ``<expr>`` that follows the ``filter`` keyword can be *any boolean expression*.